govau/content-guide/_accessibility-inclusivity/images-alt-text.md

 - content near the image that explains why it is there and what it shows or highlights
 - a clear text link that leads to a page with the long text alternative and possibly the associated data.

+Graphs need dots, dashes and patterns, in addition to colour, to show the difference between data.

 ### Long text alternative

-Long text alternative is a full description of a complex image or a table of data used to generate the graph or chart.
+A long text alternative is a full description of a complex image or the table of data used to generate a graph or chart.

 Long text helps people who don’t understand graphs or diagrams as well as those who can’t see them.